Giovanni Angelo Becciu: Cardinal and prefect

 On 20 May 2018, Pope Francis announced he would make Becciu a cardinal on 28 June, and on 26 May the Holy See announced he would end his term as Substitute on 29 June and become Prefect of the Congregation for the Causes of Saints at the end of August.
-At the 28 June consistory, he was became Cardinal-Deacon of San Lino.
+At the 28 June consistory, he became Cardinal-Deacon of San Lino.
 He was the seventh cardinal from Sardinia.

 Becciu became Prefect of the Congregation for the Causes of the Saints on 31 August 2018, succeeding Cardinal Angelo Amato.

 Financial scandal, resignation as Prefect, and renunciation of Cardinal privileges

 On 24 September 2020, Pope Francis requested Becciu's resignation as Prefect and his renunciation of his prerogatives as a cardinal, after Becciu was accused of embezzlement and nepotism.
 While Becciu retained his cardinal's title, he lost his right to participate in a future papal conclave or consistory, and his right to be tried by the Pope alone.
 The Order of Malta later announced that his role as Special Delegate to the Knights of Malta ended in October 2020 and he was replaced in that office on 1 November.
 On 14 October 2020, Cecilia Marogna, a business associate of Becciu, was arrested in Milan, Italy, after she was implicated for receiving 500,000 euros (US$587,350) from funds that had been intended to finance a "parallel diplomacy" program to help African conflict zones.
 These funds were embezzled while Becciu was still serving as the Substitute for General Affairs in the Secretariat of State in 2018.
 The arrest warrant, which had been issued by the Vatican, involves embezzlement and aggravated misappropriation in complicity with others.

 On 18 November 2020, Becciu sued the weekly magazine L'Espresso in civil court in Sassari, Sardinia, Italy, for ten million euros to be given to charity, claiming it had damaged his reputation and prospects of becoming pope by making unsourced claims of embezzling Vatican funds to enrich his family.